 Isle of Barra

-The population of the island is around 1000.
+The population of the island is just over 1100.
 Many of the islanders still speak Gaelic.

 There are plans to build a whisky distillery on Barra.